History of Belgium in Timeline

 2002: Adoption of the Euro

-In 2002, Belgium switched to the euro as its currency, replacing the Belgian franc.
+In 2002, Belgium switched to the euro, replacing the Belgian franc, which had been the currency since 1832.

 In 2003, Belgium became one of the first countries in the world to legalise same-sex marriage.

-Verhofstadt's coalition fared badly in the June 2007 elections, leading to a political crisis.
+In June 2007, Verhofstadt's coalition fared badly in the elections, leading to a political crisis.

-As of 2007, the unemployment rate of Wallonia was over double that of Flanders, contributing to tensions between the two regions.
+As of 2007, the unemployment rate of Wallonia was over double that of Flanders, highlighting the economic gap between the two regions.

 2007: Belgian Citizenship and Foreign Nationals

-In 2007, nearly 92% of the population held Belgian citizenship, with other European Union citizens accounting for around 6%.
-Among foreign nationals, the most prevalent were Italian, French, Dutch, Moroccan, Portuguese, Spanish, Turkish, and German.
-Furthermore, there were 1.38 million foreign-born residents, representing 12.9% of the total population in 2007.
+In 2007, approximately 92% of the population held Belgian citizenship, with citizens of other European Union countries comprising about 6%.
+Italian, French, Dutch, Moroccan, Portuguese, Spanish, Turkish, and German nationals were the most prevalent foreign demographics.
+There were also 1.38 million foreign-born residents in Belgium, which accounted for 12.9% of the total population in 2007.

-The government led by Prime Minister Guy Verhofstadt from 1999 ended in 2007.
+In 2007, the government led by Prime Minister Guy Verhofstadt ended.

 March 2008: End of temporary Verhofstadt III Government

-From 21 December 2007 until 20 March 2008, the temporary Verhofstadt III Government was in office.
+Until 20 March 2008 the temporary Verhofstadt III Government was in office.

-On 15 July 2008 Leterme offered the resignation of the cabinet to the King, as no progress in constitutional reforms had been made.
+On 15 July 2008, Yves Leterme offered the resignation of the cabinet to the King, as no progress in constitutional reforms had been made.

-In December 2008, Leterme once more offered his resignation after a crisis surrounding the sale of Fortis to BNP Paribas.
+In December 2008, Yves Leterme offered his resignation after a crisis surrounding the sale of Fortis to BNP Paribas.

 2008: Muslim Population Estimate